Hexilee/roa/roa/README.md

-The following example responds with "Hello World", however first the request flows through the x-response-time and logging middleware to mark when the request started, then continue to yield control through the response middleware.
+The following example responds with "Hello World", however first the request flows through the x-response-time and logging middleware to mark when the request started, then continue to yield control through the response endpoint.
-When a middleware invokes next the function suspends and passes control to the next middleware defined.
+When a middleware invokes next the function suspends and passes control to the next middleware or endpoint.
+After the endpoint is called,
-After there are no more middleware to execute downstream, the stack will unwind and each middleware is resumed to perform its upstream behaviour.
+the stack will unwind and each middleware is resumed to perform its upstream behaviour.

 ```rust,no_run
 use roa::{App, Context, Next};